 Muscular endurance can be defined as the ability of a muscle, or a group of muscles, to repeatedly exert a force for an extended period of time.
-Since this involves repeated action over a period of time, muscular endurance always involves a repeated 'submaximal' force.

 Why is muscular endurance important?

-What factors affect muscular endurance?
+What factors affect it?

 A number of factors affect muscular endurance including:

 - Strength Training

 The percentage of different muscle fibre types can have a significant effect.